centreon/centreon-documentation/en/integrations/plugin-packs/procedures/virtualization-nutanix-snmp.md

 <!--Online IMP Licence & IT-100 Editions-->

-1. Install plugin code on every poller monitoring Nutanix resources:
+1. Install the Centreon Plugin on every poller expected to monitor Nutanix resources:

 ```bash
 yum install centreon-plugin-Virtualization-Nutanix-Snmp
 ```

-2. Install plugin-pack from "Configuration > Plugin packs > Manager" Centreon Web UI page:
+2. Install the Nutanix plugin-pack on "Configuration > Plugin packs > Manager" Centreon Web UI page

 <!--Offline IMP License-->

-1. Install plugin code on every poller monitoring Nutanix resources:
+1. Install the Centreon Plugin on every poller expected to monitor Nutanix resources:

 ```bash
 yum install centreon-plugin-Virtualization-Nutanix-Snmp
 ```

-2. Install the RPM containing pack content
+2. Install the Centreon Plugin-Pack RPM:

 ```bash
 yum install centreon-pack-virtualization-nutanix-snmp
 ```

-3. Install plugin-pack from "Configuration > Plugin packs > Manager" Centreon Web UI page:
+3. Install the Nutanix plugin-pack on "Configuration > Plugin packs > Manager" Centreon Web UI page:

 <!--END_DOCUSAURUS_CODE_TABS-->

 ## Configuration

-Create your host and apply the 'Virt-Nutanix-SNMP-custom' template.
-You must set SNMP community and version in the dedicated box of your host form.
+Create your host and apply the 'Virt-Nutanix-SNMP-custom' host template.
+You must set SNMP community and version in the dedicated fields of the host form.

   :warning: If you are using SNMP v3, set all specific parameters within SNMPEXTRAOPTIONS host macro